arborchat/arborchat/technical-overview.md

 Given a node from an *untrusted* source:

-- if we already have (and trust) the `author` node referenced in the new node:
+- If we already have (and trust) the `author` node referenced in the new node:
-    - we can validate the signature of the node to ensure that it hasn't been tampered with since it was authored.
+    - We can validate the signature of the node to ensure that it hasn't been tampered with since it was authored.
 If that validation passes, we can then be confident that not only is this node valid, but its parent node is also the node that was intended to be its parent.
 We can then fetch and validate each parent node until we reach nodes that we already have available to validate the entire history of the conversation up to the node we just received.
-- if we don't already have the `author` node referenced in the new node:
+- If we don't already have the `author` node referenced in the new node:
-    - we can ask other Arbor systems for its parent and author nodes (using their node IDs) and then we can validate that the data we get back is correct by hashing it ourselves.
+    - We can ask other Arbor systems for its parent and author nodes (using their node IDs) and then we can validate that the data we get back is correct by hashing it ourselves.
 If we get back the author's Identity node from a peer and the hash is correct, we can then verify the signature to ensure that the node really was authored by the user with that Identity (we don't necessarily trust this user, but at least they control the keys that signed the message).

 This means that we can safely acquire Arbor nodes from any source and validate that they are either legitimate (if sent by trusted authors) or internally-consistent elaborate scams.